AutomataLab/JSONSki_nodejs/README.md

 # JSONSki
-JsonSki_Nodejs is Node.Js (Javascript) binding port for JSONSKI.
+JSONSki_Nodejs is Node.Js (Javascript) binding port for JSONSKI.
 JSONSki is **a streaming JSONPath processor** with **fast-forward** functionality.
 During the streaming, it can automatically fast-forward over certain JSON substructures that are irrelavent to the query evaluation, without parsing them in detail.
 To make the fast-forward efficient, JSONSki features a highly bit-parallel solution that intensively utilizes bitwise and SIMD operations that are prevelent on modern CPUs to implement the fast-forward APIs.
 For more details about JSONSki, please refer to our paper [1].

 ## NPM Package